 A Spanish revival designed to maintain its character and layered with lots of modern vegan furniture for one of our fav fab clients! #studiohusdesigned ⠀⠀ ⠀⠀ #vegandesign #losfeliz #spanishmodern #spanisharchitecture #studiohusdesigned #tatumkendrick #studiohus #losangelesinteriordesign #interiordesign #ipreview @preview.app

-Stienberg's favorites are still the highly saturated colors like the bright pinks.
-They don't fade, and the fabric takes bright colors very well.
+Stienberg's favorite faux suedes are still highly saturated colors.
+They don't fade, and the fabric takes bright colors very well, she said.

 Faux Leather Upholstery Fabric

 Not all faux leather is created equal.
 The high-end vegan leather sold at finer stores can perform better.
 To check, ask whether the fabric you are looking at has a “double-rub” rating.
-That's a durability standard used in the U.S. to let consumers know how many times a fabric can be rubbed back and forth by thick canvas mounted on a mechanical arm during testing.
+That's a durability standard used in the U.S. Translated literally, it lets consumers know how many times a fabric can be rubbed back and forth by a mechanical arm during testing.

-You can see for yourself what it looks like, coming in so many colors from metallic to matte, and various textures from subtle to exotic.
-The store also offers appointments during regular business hours to check it out yourself.
+Their vegan leathers also come in so many colors from metallic to matte, and various textures from subtle to exotic.
+The store offers appointments during regular business hours if you want to check it out for yourself.

-The price is also cheaper, and it's easy to come by.
+The price of vegan leather is also cheaper than animal skin, and it's easy to come by.
 Even the popular home store West Elm is selling vegan leather by the yard.

 Reupholstery Stuffing that's Vegan

 Of course you can buy the fabric on its own.
-If you do, you or your reupholster vendor will have to decide on a polyurethane foam, springs and polyester stuffing.
-Like fabrics, they are rated for firmness and longevity.
+If you do, you or your reupholster vendor will have to decide on a polyurethane foam, springs, polyester stuffing.
+Like fabrics, stuffing is rated for firmness and longevity.